julesjazz/grapefruitlab/content/print/pity-fear.md

 It’s a good joke, though.

 **Mia:**
 But Plato’s not *happy* about that conclusion.
-He *likes* poetry, so he challenges someone at the end, anyone who’s not a fucking poet, to prove him wrong. *For it will be clear gain for us if it can be shown that [poetry] bestows not only pleasure but a benefit.* And Aristotle is a student at Plato’s academy, so he accepts this challenge — to defend poetry!
+He *likes* poetry, so at the end of the book he challenges anyone who’s not a fucking poet, to prove him wrong. *For it will be clear gain for us if it can be shown that [poetry] bestows not only pleasure but a benefit.* And Aristotle is a student at Plato’s academy, so he accepts this challenge — to defend poetry!

 **Josie:**
 I guess the best offense of poetry, is a good defense of poetry?

 **Mia:**
 And at the time, poetry is mostly performed as either theater or song.
-So both Thespis and Sappho are on the chopping block, unless Aristotle can *prove* (in prose without meter) that all their *shitty performance art* is *not only a pleasure, but a benefit!* And that’s the whole book.
+So both Sappho and Thespis are on the chopping block, unless Aristotle can *prove* (in prose without meter) that all their *shitty performance art* is *not only a pleasure, but a benefit!* And that’s the whole book.
 Aristotle’s Poetics.

 But in order to prove that something *has a benefit*, you need to define it — give it clear boundaries.
 You need a way to quantify all poetry, and rank it from least to most *beneficial*.
 Most perfect!
 Something for us all to work towards — that one perfect poem, perfect play, perfect song.